 Cholon, Saigon’s Chinatown, is not the place to come for a quiet respite from the downtown frenzy.
-In fact Cholon may be the epicentre of the city’s hyperactivity.
+In fact, Cholon may be the epicenter of the city’s hyperactivity.
 The name Cho Lon translates literally as “big market” and that’s exactly what it is.

 Originally a Chinese satellite city of Saigon, Saigon has now engulfed its little sister.
 Still, Cholon has a distinctive character and its people have played an outsized role in Saigon’s economy and history since the enclave was created.
 Spend half a day or more fighting your way through its historic streets.

 If you can brave the traffic, a cyclo is an interesting way to get around – everything is close by.

 Chinatown in Saigon

 In the 1950s, Cholon was famous for its brothels, opium dens and casinos.
 The Binh Xuyen criminal gang operated a vast empire that was defended by its own militia with the blessing of the still influential French.
 In a critical showdown, South Vietnamese President Ngo Dinh Diem eliminated the Binh Xuyen in 1955.